tplr-ai/tits/README.md

 ## License

-This repository and all TITss are licensed under [The Unlicense](LICENSE).
+This repository and all TITs are licensed under [The Unlicense](LICENSE).

 ---

-This repository is a work in progress, and we welcome your contributions and feedback to improve the TITss process.
+This repository is a work in progress, and we welcome your contributions and feedback to improve the TITs process.